 Within this context, collaboration could be expressed as the currency of creativity.
 Who connects, wins.
 Over the years, I have seen collaboration done right but sadly too often it’s done wrong.
 I will be sharing some techniques to help promote healthy, happy and productive collaboration, starting with…

 The creative process is a roller coaster ride of exploration, ideation and synthesis involving many co-workers, collaborators, stakeholders and randomers.
 During this journey, it is very easy for focus to blur, drive to go off-road, and for ideas to get lost in translation amid the many interactions, conversations and iterations.

 On the ground this means keeping everyone involved on the project in the loop – about everything, all of the time!
 Don’t worry if the message or content isn’t perfectly relevant for everyone.
 The point is to ensure that everyone knows what is going on and that they are aware of everyone else’s roles are and what task each member of the group is currently working on.
-It’s much easier to skim an update email aimed at someone else then to be left out of the loop and have to catch up later.
-And from a project management perspective, it’s easier to say the same piece of information once to many as opposed to the time investment involved in keeping team members updated individually, not to mention catching them up if they are out of the loop.
+From a project management perspective, it’s easier to say the same piece of information once to many people as opposed to the time investment involved in keeping team members updated individually, not to mention catching them up if they are out of the loop.

-Keep the entire team abreast of latest developments of the project by copious CCing in emails, making sure key documents are shared and editable by everyone and by ongoing short “refresh” meetings, like the informal morning stand up.
+Keep the entire team abreast of latest developments of the project by CCing in emails, making sure key documents are shared and editable by everyone, and by ongoing short “refresh” meetings like the informal morning stand up.

 There are many benefits to including everyone in the ongoing story of the project: